Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Results

-We treated $\xi$ as fixed and not random effect, since the graphs, from which task instances were randomly drawn, had been selected of specific type~(see Sec.~\ref{netvars}).
+We treated $\xi$ as fixed and not a random effect, since the graphs which task instances were randomly drawn from had been selected of a specific type~(see Sec.~\ref{netvars}).
 Interaction between $\xi$'s components was excluded.
-Noise instance complexity followed a log-normal distribution, and was transformed accordingly.
+Noise instance complexity followed a log-normal distribution and was transformed accordingly.
+The two components were not correlated.

-\paragraph{Accuracy} Accuracy is bounded in $\left[0, 1\right]$ and does not follow a normal distribution.
-A logistic transformation of accuracy was not applicable due to a bimodal distribution of residuals.
-Mixed-effects logistic regression in the form of a generalized linear mixed-effects model was used instead~\cite{dixon2008models}.
-An analysis with \texttt{DHARMa}~\cite{DHARMa} revealed no clear violations of assumptions; random effects were normally distributed.
-Multicollinearity was acceptable and incorporation of curvilinear components supported the log-transformation of noise instance complexity.
-As a result, the probability $\pi_{ijk}$ of accurate answer was modeled as:
+\paragraph{Accuracy~(\textbf{H3},~1))} Accuracy was bounded in $\left[0, 1\right]$ and could not follow a normal distribution.
+A logistic transformation was not applicable due to a bimodal distribution of the residuals.
+Mixed-effects logistic regression by means of a generalized linear mixed-effects model~\cite{dixon2008models} was instead used to model the probability of an accurate answer~(Suppl.\,Mat., Eq.~S4).
+Our analysis revealed no clear violations of the model's assumptions, as incorporating curvilinear components supported the log-transformation of noise instance complexity.